 The trainer: Cabby Laffy

 Cabby Laffy has been a facilitator of trainings and workshops since 1991.
-She also works as a psychotherapist and supervisor with individuals and couples, and is a clinical supervisor for complementary health practitioners working in the community.
-She is a UKCP registered psychotherapist, a UKAHPP accredited psychosexual therapist, and a member of COSRT.
+She also works as a psychotherapist and supervisor with individuals and couples, and has been a clinical supervisor for complementary health practitioners working in the community.
+She is a UKCP and NCP registered psychotherapist, a psychosexual therapist, and a member of COSRT and PCSR.
 She has recently published LoveSex through Karnac Books – her book about psychosexual health.

 Feedback from the 2012 & 2013 workshops